 All of our properties are located in Texas.
 Our properties consist primarily of high-voltage electric transmission lines and poles, distribution lines, substations, service centers, service wires and meters.
-Most of our transmission and distribution lines have been constructed over lands of others pursuant to easements or along public highways and streets as permitted by law.
+Most of our transmission and distribution lines have been constructed over lands of others pursuant to easements or along public highways and streets under franchise agreements and as permitted by law.